• Skip to primary navigation

 Kingsford Mesquite sitting by charcoal grill.

-• 8 oz thick sliced bacon - I recommend cutting the bacon into 1" pieces prior to cooking.
+• Thick sliced bacon - I recommend cutting the bacon into 1" pieces prior to cooking.
+Chopped bits of smoked meat can be substituted.

 • Charcoal - Kingsford Orignal works great for this recipe, but for added flavor, I really like Kingford Charcoal with Mequite.